You'll need

 - –Do a rainbow: rows of dots in red, orange, yellow, green, blue, purple

-- –Count dots by color when finished — sneaky math practice
+- –Count the dots by color when you're finished for some easy counting practice

 - –Use dot markers on cardboard or paper bags for a different texture feel